jonathanyeh0723/OpenVINO_People_Counter_App/WRITEUP.md

 ## Documenting Model Research

+Before using Intel existing IR to feed to the inference engine, I’ve tried three approaches.
+These steps are detailed as following:

 - **Model 1: SSD MobileNet V1 COCO**
   - [Click to Download](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2018_01_28.tar.gz)
   - Using the following commands to download public model, unpack the file, and utilize the Model Optimizer to convert it to the Intermediate Representation.